SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/README.md

 Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
 Otherwise, you may request support via the [Issues](../../issues) tab.

-## Not yet familiar with the ABAP RESTful Application Programming Model (RAP)?
+## How to get familiar with the ABAP RESTful Application Programming Model (RAP)

 You can find further information on RAP here:
  - [Get Started with the ABAP RESTful Application Programming Model](https://blogs.sap.com/2019/10/25/getting-started-with-the-abap-restful-programming-model) - A collection of diverse getting started materials.